Why do eCommerce Brands need to Say YES to Direct Selling?

 A physical store can be the base for the growth of the online platform and help the brand stand out from hundreds of same categories shops on the Internet.

-On the contrary, the website brings the store closer to customers thanks to the fact that buyers can easily find more information on the Internet.
+On the contrary, the website brings the store closer to customers because buyers can easily find more information on the Internet.

 The trend of connecting online and offline together has led to the popularity of the O2O model.